-Did you demonstrate the qualities of a Good Mentor?
+Did you embody the qualities you brainstormed earlier?

-Think about your list of qualities of a good mentor, are you holding yourself up to those same standards?

-Based on our scenario activities: What changes would you make to the way you responded, if any?

-Hold on to this list and revert back to it f you ever feel stuck or doubt yourself as a mentor
+- Think about your list of qualities of a good mentor, are you holding yourself up to those same standards? - Based on our scenario activities: What changes would you make to the way you responded, if any? - Hold on to this list and revert back to it if you ever feel stuck or doubt yourself as a mentor